 - The FRM involves pulling in air (at a given flow rate) for a 24-hour period and collecting particles with a diameter of 2.5 microns or smaller on a filter.
 The filter is weighed, and the mass is divided by air volume (determined from flow rate and amount of time) to provide concentration.
-Particles on the filter can later be analyzed for more information about the types of particulate matter. - There are now three different FEM instruments used in the network: (1) The tapered element oscillating microbalance-filter dynamic measurement system (TEOM-FDMS), (2) The TEOM 1405F, a newer model that replaced the TEOM-FDMS, and (3) The Met-One BAM, a beta attenuation monitor which uses the attenuation of beta radiation to assess the PM{2.5} mass on a filter tape. - The nephelometer measures the scattering of light in a photomultiplier tube; its results are then compared to FRM and FEM method data to produce an estimate of PM{2.5}.
+Particles on the filter can later be analyzed for more information about the types of particulate matter. - We operate a FEM instrument used in the network: the Met-One BAM, a beta attenuation monitor which uses the attenuation of beta radiation to assess the PM{2.5} mass on a filter tape. - The nephelometer measures the scattering of light in a photomultiplier tube; its results are then compared to FRM and FEM method data to produce an estimate of PM{2.5}.
 While light scattering has been proven to correlate well with direct PM{2.5} measurements, this is an "unofficial" method because it does not measure particle mass directly.